By Dr. Andre Slonopas | 01/31/2024

 Dr. Andre Slonopas

-Dr. Andre Slonopas is an Assistant Department Chair in the Department of Strategic Intelligence.
-From the University of Virginia, he holds a B.S. in aerospace engineering, a M.S. in mechanical and aerospace engineering, and a Ph.D. in Mechanical and Aerospace Engineering.
-He also holds a plethora of relevant certifications, including Certified Information Security Manager (CISM®), Certified Information System Security Professional (CISSP®), Certified Information Security Auditor (CISA) and Project Management Professional (PMP®).
+Dr. Andre Slonopas is the Department Chair in AMU’s Department of Cybersecurity.
+He holds a bachelor’s degree in aerospace engineering, a master’s degree in mechanical and aerospace engineering, and a Ph.D. in mechanical and aerospace engineering, all from the University of Virginia.
+Andre has written dozens of articles and book chapters and regularly presents at scientific conferences.
+He also holds a plethora of relevant certifications, including Certified Information Security Manager (CISM®), Certified Information System Security Professional (CISSP®), Certified Information Security Auditor (CISA), and Project Management Professional (PMP®).
+Andre is an AI-driven revolution enthusiast.

-CISM is a registered trademark of Information Systems Audit and Control Association, Inc.
+CISM is an Information Systems Audit and Control Association, Inc. registered trademark.

 Next Steps